Installation

 Step 1: Installing Java and Setup

 Many Linux distributions have a package management system that will do the installation for you without going to the Sun site.
-To download Java yourself, go to Sun and download JDK 6.
-You'll be given a choice of an RPM or a self-extracting binary to download.
-The site also has Instructions for unpacking the distribution.
+However, these may require system administrator privileges.
 After installation, you may need to add Java to your PATH, so that you can call javac and java.
 The method for doing this is slightly different for different shells.

 If your shell is bash, open the file $HOME/.bashrc in a text editor and add